-Recovery coaching is an effective way to aid patients in continuing their recovery process with little or minimal relapse after treatment for eating disorders and/or drug and alcohol dependence.
+Recovery coaching is an effective way to aid patients in continuing their recovery process with little or minimal relapse after treatment for drug and alcohol dependence with or without co-occurring disorders.
 A recovery coach creates a relationship with the patient with the goal of assisting that patient in remaining focused on their recovery goals as they re-integrate into their day-to-day life in business, at home and socially.
 Creating a meaningful life in recovery is essential to maintaining the principles of treatment for the long term – and life coaching can help the patient to accomplish that through regular sessions that

 address every obstacle as it arises.